Welcome back, Yogis!

 Final notes on this mechanism:

-- I work under the principle, discussed by Dr. Eric Goodman in his Foundation Training, that you should have 4 spinal extension, or back bending, exercises for every 1 spinal flexion, forward bending, exercise.
+- I work under the principle, discussed by Dr. Eric Goodman in his Foundation Training, that you should have four spinal extensions (backbending) exercises for every one spinal flexion (forward bending) exercise.
 Remember that forward spinal flexion is a common position for the modern human, therefore we don’t need a large amount of it because we already are doing that off the mat!

 Dr. Yogi Gare